TimvanScherpenzeel/profiling-research/README.md

 #### Three snapshot technique

-A recommended technique for capturing and analyzing snapshots is to do three captures and do comparisons between them as shown in the following graphic.
+A recommended technique for capturing and analyzing snapshots is to make three captures and do comparisons between them as shown in the following graphic:

 ![Three snapshot technique](/docs/GOOGLE_THREE_SNAPSHOT_TECHNIQUE.jpg?raw=true)